-Yet, the principle of protection of life cannot be seen only in the light of the individual life of a single person who wishes a self-determined end to his or her life; it must also be applied in questions regarding public health.
+Yet, the principle of protection of life cannot be seen only in the light of the individual life of a single person who wishes a self-determined end to his or her suffering and life; it must also be applied in questions regarding public health, the well-being, the quality of life of the entire society.

-Until now, national and international debates on assisted suicide and/or euthanasia never realized that, apart from the small number of individuals who wish to end their life due to severe suffering with one of the few available methods (palliative care, assisted suicide, etc.), there is a problem on a much larger scale which questions the sanctity of life: the general problem of suicide and suicide attempts.
+Until now, national and international debates on assisted suicide and/or euthanasia hardly realized that, apart from the small number of individuals who wish to end their life due to severe suffering with one of the few available methods (palliative care, assisted suicide, etc.), there is a problem on a much larger scale which questions the sanctity of life: the general problem of suicide and suicide attempts.

-In the year 2012, there were, in Australia 2535 registered suicides (underlying cause of death determined as intentional self-harm)
+In the year 2013, there were in Australia 2,522 registered suicides (underlying cause of death determined as intentional self-harm)20

-On average, almost seven individuals die every day in Australia as a result of a suicide attempt; 75% of them male, with the highest age-specific suicide rates in the group of 45 to 49 and over 80 years age groups.
-Many other states, like Switzerland, show a very high number of suicides and even higher counts of failed suicide attempts.
-In response to the request regarding information on suicide and suicide attempts in Switzerland from Andreas Gross, a member of the Swiss National Council, the Swiss government rendered its comments to the parliament on January 9th 2002: it explained that, based on scientific research (National Institute of Mental Health in Washington), Switzerland might have up to 67,000 suicide attempts annually - that is 50 times the annual number of 1,350 of fulfilled (and registered) suicides.
+On average, almost seven individuals die every day in Australia as a result of a suicide attempt; 74,7% of them male, with the highest age-specific suicide rates in the group of 85 years and over and the second highest in the age group 40 to 4421.
+Many other states, like Switzerland, show a high number of suicides and even higher counts of failed suicide attempts.
+In response to the request regarding information on suicide and suicide attempts in Switzerland from Andreas Gross, a member of the Swiss National Council, the Swiss government rendered its comments to the parliament on January 9th 200222: it explained that, based on scientific research (National Institute of Mental Health in Washington), Switzerland might have up to 67,000 suicide attempts annually - that is 50 times the number of 1,350 of fulfilled (and registered) suicides of that year.
 Thus, the risk of failure of an individual suicide attempt is up to 49:1!